EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 ## Information gain (IG)

-IG is mostly used in conjunction with Entropy.
-It is a measure of the difference in impurity between the parent and the child nodes after a split.
+IG is used for categorical target variables (decision tree classifiers).
+I mostly see it used in conjunction with Entropy but have seen a few examples of its used with Gini.
+IG is a measure of the difference in impurity between the parent and the child nodes after a split.